-There are four Board level committees: (a) Board Audit Committee (formerly known as "Audit Committee"), (b) Board Remuneration and Culture, Values and Conduct Committee (formerly known as "Remuneration Committee"), (c) Board Risk Committee (formerly known as "Risk Committee"); and (d) Board Nomination Committee.
+There are four Board committees: (a) Board Audit Committee, (b) Board Remuneration and Culture, Values and Conduct Committee, (c) Board Risk Committee; and (d) Board Nomination Committee.

-In addition, there are two Management level committees: (a) Management Committee; and (b) Bank Risk Committee, which are in turn supported by a number of management sub-committees.
+In addition, there are two Management committees: (a) Management Committee; and (b) Bank Risk Committee, which are in turn supported by a number of management sub-committees.

-Key Board Level Committees
+Key Board Committees